-Osbornes' team of cycle accident claims lawyers are all keen cyclists and many of us commute to our office in Camden by bike.
+Osbornes' team of cycle accident claims lawyers are all keen cyclists and many of us commute to our office in Camden by bicycle.

 We are familiar with the dangers cyclists face in London, with congested roads, super junctions, assertive (ahem) taxi drivers and left-turning lorries.
 It is not a place for the feint hearted but like most cyclists in London we believe the rewards outweigh the risks.
 It is a cheaper, healthier and much more pleasurable way to get to work than taking the bus or tube.

 We wear bike helmets and fit lights and reflective gear, but cyclists can still be hard to see and we travel silently at 10 - 20 mph.
 Most days on London's roads we experience a near miss or a dangerous situation because the driver of a vehicle has not seen us.

 In our experience the following situations are common causes of cyclist casualties: